-- 5.11. communicate effectively and sensitively, treating all pupils with respect and consideration; - 5.12. provide equal opportunities for all, regardless of gender, race, disability, religion or belief; - 5.13. promote pupils' self-esteem and emotional well-being, helping them to form and maintain worthwhile relationships, respecting themselves and others; - 5.14. achieve scholarships, Libellum and C.E. passes beyond the mark required by their chosen senior school; - 5.15. prepare pupils for life at their senior schools by developing their sense of responsibility, enabling them to make informed decisions and to respond positively to challenge, risk and change; - 5.16. improve the quality of our teaching by evaluating it and learning from the effective practice of others.
+- provide equal opportunities for all, regardless of gender, race, disability, religion or belief; - promote pupils' self-esteem and emotional well-being, helping them to form and maintain worthwhile relationships, respecting themselves and others; - achieve scholarships, Libellum and C.E. passes beyond the mark required by their chosen senior school; - prepare pupils for life at their senior schools by developing their sense of responsibility, enabling them to make informed decisions and to respond positively to challenge, risk and change; - improve the quality of our teaching by evaluating it and learning from the effective practice of others.